top of page

 Can We Not Vote Online or by Mail?

 Currently not, you have to vote in person.
-The only way to vote in the 2025 local and regional elections is by going to a polling station in the local authority and constituency where you are registered.
+As of the time writing this, the only way to vote is by going to a polling station in the local authority and constituency where you are registered.

 When Can I Vote?